What We Do

 The Child Advocacy Center was established in 1991 and began offering services in 1993.
 The Center was created in response to the critical need for a child-friendly environment for alleged victims.
 In late 2012, Twin Cedars assumed operation of the center and remains committed to providing quality programming in accordance with Alabama guidelines.
 The center has a Board of Directors comprised of Alabama stakeholders.

 The CAC is fully accredited through National Children’s Alliance (NCA) and Alabama Network of Children’s Advocacy Centers, Inc. (ANCAC).
 These accreditations ensure that evidence-based best practices are being met and that victims are served in the most effective child and family-focused systems response possible.

-As part of Twin Cedars, the Children’s Advocacy Center of East Alabama is accredited by the Council on Accreditation (COA).
+As part of Twin Cedars, the Children’s Advocacy Center is accredited by the Council on Accreditation (COA).